Chart Color Schemes

 AreaSearch assessment of residential development activity positions Daylesford among the top 25% of areas assessed nationwide

-Daylesford recorded approximately 101 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, around 508 homes were approved, with an additional 19 approved in FY26 so far.
-On average, about 1.4 new residents arrived per year for each new home over these five years, indicating a balanced supply and demand dynamic that maintains stable market conditions.
+Daylesford has recorded approximately 101 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25508 homes were approved, with an additional 27 approved so far in FY26.
+On average, around 1.4 new residents per year have arrived for each new home over these five years, suggesting a balanced supply and demand dynamic that stabilizes market conditions.

-The average expected construction cost of new dwellings was $494,000, suggesting developers are targeting the premium market segment with higher-end properties.
-In terms of commercial development, around $27.4 million in approvals have been registered this financial year, reflecting balanced commercial development activity in Daylesford compared to the rest of Victoria.
-Over the past five years, Daylesford has had 43.0% more development per person than the regional average, offering reasonable buyer options while sustaining existing property demand.
+The average expected construction cost of new dwellings is $494,000, indicating developers target the premium market segment with higher-end properties.
+In FY26, $27.4 million in commercial approvals have been registered, implying balanced commercial development activity in Daylesford compared to the rest of Victoria.
+Over the past five years, Daylesford has had 43.0% more development per person than the regional average, providing reasonable buyer options while sustaining existing property demand.

-Recent construction comprises approximately 88.0% standalone homes and 12.0% medium and high-density housing, preserving the area's traditional low density character with a focus on family homes appealing to those seeking space.
+Recent construction comprises 88.0% standalone homes and 12.0% medium and high-density housing, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
 Daylesford reflects a developing area, with around 111 people per approval.
-Looking ahead, Daylesford is expected to grow by approximately 289 residents through to 2041, according to the latest AreaSearch quarterly estimate.
-With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+Looking ahead, Daylesford is expected to grow by 201 residents through to 2041, according to the latest AreaSearch quarterly estimate.
+With current construction levels, housing supply should adequately meet demand, creating favorable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development